 Guitar at Eastern Kentucky University

 Welcome to one of the most diverse guitar programs in the United States.
 EKU has much to offer the aspiring guitarist.
 The curriculum focuses on classical and contemporary styles, solo and ensemble performance, guitar history, and guitar pedagogy.
-Students enjoy numerous performance and recordings opportunities, including guitar ensembles, jazz ensemble and combos, early music chamber groups, musicals, and solo studio and divisional recitals (see videos).
+Students enjoy numerous performance and recording opportunities, including guitar ensembles, jazz ensemble and combos, early music chamber groups, musicals, and solo studio and divisional recitals (see videos).
 Select students gain valuable teaching experience as paid instructors for the Richmond Arts and Cultural Council and F.A.M.E.
 (The Foster Academy for Musical Excellence).
 Internationally recognized artists such as Anton Baranov, Marcin Dylla, William Kanengiser, Carlos Perez, The San Francisco Guitar Quartet, Mark Kroos, and Scott Henderson, visit the campus each year and present concerts and masterclasses.
-The EKU Guitar Ensemble regularly performs at festivals where they have shared the stage with virtuoso such as William Kanengiser and The Los Angeles Guitar Quartet.
+The EKU Guitar Ensemble regularly performs at festivals where they have shared the stage with virtuosi such as William Kanengiser, Carlos Perez, and The Los Angeles Guitar Quartet.
 In fall of 2017, the EKU Guitar Ensemble performed live on the Red Barn Radio Show and that performance aired nationally on NPR in February of 2018.
-Each year select students also attend NAMM and students pursuing the Music Business/Recording Arts option have the opportunity to work internships with companies such as Sony, Gibson and Yamaha.
+Each year select EKU music students attend NAMM and students pursuing degree options in Music Business or Recording Arts also have the opportunity to earn internships with companies such as Sony, Gibson and Yamaha.
 EKU guitar graduates in Music Performance regularly earn assistantships at top tier graduate schools and over ninety percent of EKU Music Education majors are offered jobs upon graduation.

 The Music Library at EKU features many guitar related items.
 Students can peruse centuries of guitar music, technical treatises, periodicals, DVDs, CDs, and historical writings.
 Private lessons focus on interpretation, technique, sight-reading, fretboard visualization, improvisation, the history of the guitar, and culminate in historically informed and musically expressive performances.